Which site would you like to visit?

 Once in a bottle, the blend spends another 42 months on the lees before disgorgement.

 Such an expensive but brilliant process would be rare in a $300 prestige cuvée.
-And it would be unheard-of in a $60 Champagne.
 But it’s a big reason why this wine is at a different level from other Champagnes in its price range.

 Like Jacquesson before it was rediscovered in the 2000s, A.R.
 Lenoble is one of those old, small houses whose fine production was known to only a few.
 Lenoble was founded in 1920 by A.R.
 Graser, who’d fled German occupation of Alsace in World War I.